pvasek/falcor-net/README.md

 ### Route builder

-The route builder use extensions method on the list of routes.
+The route builder use extensions methods on a list of routes.
 Enables defining routes and appropriate handlers.

 The route builder initialize Route.Path property with appropriate path compenents.